Amazon Original Stories | 2018

 There is a feeling of nostalgia to his writing that makes me feel a little less cynical and dead inside.
 He brings back those memories of when I was a kid and everything was scary and an adventure was just a thought away; where you could make something up and be totally convinced of it just by way of imagination.

 When I was a single-digit tot, I used to believe vampires were out to get me, but if I kept my blanket up under my chin tight enough, I was safe.

-I don’t have the kind of imagination anymore, and Cantero makes me wistful for that time, because now I’m old and grumpy, and could tear down all the ways believing that neck protection from a blanket was goddamn ridiculous in 0.2 seconds.
+I don’t have that kind of imagination anymore, and Cantero makes me wistful for that time, because now I’m old and grumpy and could tear down all the ways believing that neck protection from a blanket was goddamn ridiculous in 0.2 seconds.

 Judging by the reviews of this book, it seems a lot of us have really forgotten what it was like to play as kids, to totally believe there was a vampire hiding in your closet just because you had the thought that it was real.

 In a very short, but completely enthralling, 24 pages, Cantero took me back to those days of childhood sleepovers where everything and anything was real as long as you and your friends believed it was.

 One boy says, “there’s a giant trapdoor spider hiding under your bed.
 It’s a fact now.”

 In that one moment, two boys in a bunk bed are thrust into a game of surviving the night, making up the rules as they go along.
 When the power goes out, the shadows become anti-matter.
 If you look in the mirror, your reflection escapes and tries to kill you.

 This was a totally off-the-wall, nostalgic little story that made my heart happy… and that’s something that I usually require drugs and alcohol to feel.

 KIDDING!!!
 I’m not on some downward spiral.
 Please, guys.